nigelfiler/Axiom-ipcamera/README.md

 Axiom is fussy, firstly relating to authentication and then the stream settings.
 The 3rd party camera needs some configuration and some cameras will just not work.
 Settings are show later, but essentially set the camera for H264, 1280x720 and a medium quality level.
-You need to configure the camera on a PC, before attempting to connect it to the Axoim.
+You need to configure the camera on a PC, before attempting to connect it to the Axiom.
 Password for the web admin will be admin:123456 or admin:password or admin:admin, will be on the box somewhere.
-Turn off date and time in the On screen display – the camera will not be able to connect to the internet to get the correct date/time, so you don’t want 1st Jan 1970 being shown on the display.
+Turn off date and time in the on-screen display.
+The camera will not be able to connect to the internet to get the correct date/time, so you don’t want 1st Jan 1970 being shown on the display.
 You may want to turn on the camera name, eg Port Engine etc.
 Turn on ONVIF
 Disable ONVIF authentication